d-Qw4w9WgXc-Q/neofetch-kitty-gifs/README.md

 ---
 # Gifs

 All this fork does is remove a few lines from the code that add a .png extension to a few file formats, including gifs, making it so they don't work properly.
-I don't know why those lines where there but removing them doesn't seem to cause any problem, at least with more "conventional" file formats and makes it so gifs work properly, at least with the kitty backend
+I don't know why those lines where there but I added a special case for gifs which makes them work properly, at least with the kitty backend